Entropy and chirality in sphinx tilings: Abstract

 \section{Abstract}

+As a toy model of chiral interactions in crowded spaces, we consider sphinx tilings in finite regions of the triangular lattice.
+The sphinx tiles, hexiamonds composed of six equilateral triangles in the shape of a stylized sphinx, come in left and right enantiomorphs.
+Regions scaled up from the unit sphinx by an integer factor ({\it Sphinx frames}) require tiles of both chiral forms to produce tilings, including crystalline, quasicrystalline, and fully disordered tilings.

-The sphinx tile, a hexiamond composed of six equilateral triangles in the shape of a sphinx, has interesting and complex tiling behavior due to its chirality and asymmetry.
-Sphinx-shaped regions (``sphinx frames") can be tiled in quasicrystalline ``rep-tiles" when the order is $2^n$, but also in more complex and disordered tilings within sphinx boundaries of all orders.
-For frames up to order 13 we carry out exact enumeration using {\it accelerated backtracking}, {\it seam}, and {\it dangler} algorithms to find the number of tilings, while for larger frames we introduce a Monte Carlo (MC) method to create randomized tilings.
-Key to the latter is the identification of fundamental shapes ({\it polyads}) that have multiple tilings and allow a rejection-free MC move once the polyad is identified.
-We also introduce an Ising-like chiral interaction energy between neighboring sphinx tiles and study how the system behaves as a function of temperature; at low temperatures, chiral ordering is found.
+For frames up to order 13, we describe methods that permit exact enumeration and computation of partition functions using {\it accelerated backtracking}, {\it seam}, and {\it dangler} algorithms.
+For larger frames, we introduce a Monte Carlo (MC) method to sample typical tilings.
+Key to the latter is the identification of fundamental shapes ({\it polyads}) that admit multiple tilings and which allow a rejection-free MC simulation.